GalerkinToolkit/GalerkinToolkit.jl/docs/src/manual/introduction.md

   - External solvers for algebraic systems from [`PartitionedSolvers.jl`](https://github.com/PartitionedArrays/PartitionedArrays.jl), [`PetscCall.jl`](https://github.com/PartitionedArrays/PetscCall.jl), [`LinearSolve.jl`](https://github.com/SciML/LinearSolve.jl), [`NonLinearSolve.jl`](https://github.com/SciML/NonlinearSolve.jl), and [`DifferentialEquations.jl`](https://github.com/SciML/DifferentialEquations.jl).
   - Visualization with [`Makie.jl`](https://github.com/MakieOrg/Makie.jl) and [`WriteVTK.jl`](https://github.com/JuliaVTK/WriteVTK.jl)

-- **A new form compiler: GTFC**  ---
+- **A new form compiler: GTFC**  --
   The GalerkinToolkit Form Compiler (GTFC) uses Julia’s metaprogramming capabilities to generate efficient code from weak form definitions written in pure Julia.
 Unlike other compilers like FFC or TSFC, GTFC:
   - Does not rely on an external DSL like UFL, considering a sub-set of the Julia programming language as alternative.
-  - Allows user-defined types and operations directly in the weak form.
+  - Allows user-defined types in the weak form.
   - Supports advanced use cases, such as coupling surface and volume arguments in multi-field weak forms both for continuous and discontinuous interpolations.

 - **Gridap roots, reimagined**  --